philipbordallo/eslint-config/packages/eslint-config-jest/README.md

 - [`eslint-plugin-jest-dom`](https://www.npmjs.com/package/eslint-plugin-jest-dom)
 - [`eslint`](https://www.npmjs.com/package/eslint)

 If you are using npm v7 or greater these should automatically be installed.
-Otherwise use your package manager to install they manually.
+Otherwise use your package manager to add them as `devDependencies` manually.

 ```sh
 npm add -D eslint-plugin-jest eslint-plugin-jest-dom eslint